Specialising in Woman's Health

 The skin must be at a stable temperature prior to imaging.
 If not, the images may be affected by the transfer of heat from other objects and parts of your body, as the camera is ultra-sensitive.

 After acclimating, you will be positioned in front of the imaging camera so that all of the surfaces of the breasts, upper chest, and under arms are imaged.
 This takes less than 5 minutes

-At the initial breast health check it will be advised to come back at 3, 6 or 12 months for your follow upis strongly advisable to come back for your 3 to 4 month follow up screening to establish your baseline.
+At the initial breast health check it may be advised to come back at 3 or 6 months, prior to annual imaging.
+This may be, because we are not sure about the anatomy and visual feedback and by repeating the procedure earlier than 1 year, we can rule out any changes and establish a baseline.
 This baseline, which is specific to you, will be used as the template to compare future screenings to, to monitor the health of your breasts.
 Remember, your follow-up screenings are the ones that allow the doctor to interpret changes in breast tissue between scans accurately and he will be able to notify you if any changes in your current breast health .